 Dental bridges can be customized to fit with dental implants.
 Two implants sit on either side of the restoration, while a crown sits in between each implant-supported crown.
 This option is ideal for replacing two or more teeth at a time.

 If you want a partial or full denture that carries a more stable foundation, choosing implant-retained alternatives can prove to be incredibly effective.
-Our office can also perform All-On-4 implant-retained dentures, effectively giving you teeth the same day as your placement.
+Our dental office can also perform All-On-4 implant-retained dentures, effectively giving you new teeth the same day as your placement.
 Mini-implants may also be ideal if you do not have sufficient bone volume for traditional implants.

 The process of receiving dental implants consists of three stages.
-These include planning, healing and restoration.
+These include planning, healing, and restoration.
 Depending on the type of implant you choose, either Dr. Crofoot or Dr. Snarr will plan your procedure.
 Dr. Snarr places traditional Nobel Biocare implants, while Crofoot places mini-implants.
 Both require their own unique set of planning and preparation to ensure success.
 After the implant and abutment (which is the attachment for the restoration) are placed, the post will require several months of healing as it integrates with your existing oral structures, especially your bone tissue.
 Once fully healed, a restoration can be placed on top.

 There are many different paths you can take when it comes to dental implant treatment.
 As a result, the cost of your treatment will vary depending on your needs.
 For example, if you require preliminary services like bone grafts or periodontal therapy to make implants viable, your costs will be higher.
 Additionally, those who intend on replacing a full arch with an implant-retained denture can expect higher costs compared to those replacing teeth via a single implant.
 Keep in mind that dental implants are meant to be a long-term investment that lasts for several decades.
 Because of this longevity, you can expect cost-effective benefits that you won’t find with traditional bridges nor dentures.